zeeshan8126/worker-comfyui/docs/customization.md

     # start from a clean base image (replace <version> with the desired [release](https://github.com/runpod/worker-comfyui/releases))
     FROM runpod/worker-comfyui:<version>-base
     ```
-3.  **Install Custom Nodes:** Use the `comfy node install` command to add custom nodes by their name or URL, see [Comfy Registry](https://registry.comfy.org) to find the correct name.
+3.  **Install Custom Nodes:** Use the `comfy-node-install` (we had introduce our own cli tool here, as there is a [problem with comfy-cli not showing errors during installation](https://github.com/Comfy-Org/comfy-cli/pull/275)) command to add custom nodes by their name or URL, see [Comfy Registry](https://registry.comfy.org) to find the correct name.
 You can list multiple nodes.
     ```Dockerfile
     # install custom nodes using comfy-cli
-    RUN comfy node install comfyui-kjnodes comfyui-ic-light
+    RUN comfy-node-installl comfyui-kjnodes comfyui-ic-light
     ```
 4.  **Download Models:** Use the `comfy model download` command to fetch models and place them in the correct ComfyUI directories.